MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/deploy/1-install-the-wsus-server-role.md

 13. Once WSUS installation is complete, in the summary window on the **Installation progress** page, click **Launch Post-Installation tasks**.
 The text changes, requesting: **Please wait while your server is configured**.
 When the task has finished, the text changes to: **Configuration successfully completed**.
 Click **Close**.

 14. In **Server Manager**, verify if a notification appears to inform you that a restart is required.
-This can vary according to the installed server role. if it requires a restart make sure to restart the server to complete the installation.
+This can vary according to the installed server role.
+If it requires a restart make sure to restart the server to complete the installation.

-> [!importANT]
+> [!IMPORTANT]
-> at this point the installation process is finished, however for WSUS to be functional you need to proceed to [Step 2: Configure WSUS](2-configure-wsus.md).
+> At this point the installation process is finished, however for WSUS to be functional you need to proceed to [Step 2: Configure WSUS](2-configure-wsus.md).